OGRECave/ogre/Docs/src/material-scripts.md

 Sets which texture coordinate set is to be used for this texture layer.
 A mesh can define multiple sets of texture coordinates, this sets which one this material uses.

-**Note:** Only applies to the fixed-function pipeline, if you’re using a fragment program this will have no effect.
+@note Only applies to the fixed-function pipeline, if you’re using a fragment program this will have no effect.

 Format: tex\_coord\_set &lt;set\_num&gt;